There's Always a Way

 Director Biography - Darryl Jones

-Darryl Jones is a filmmaker, producer and the co-founder of the production company High Dive, which specializes in short films and music videos.
-Two of High Dive's short films, HI, FRIENDS! and A SON'S WEDDING, are currently on the 2024 festival circuit.
-High Dive's first feature film, RUTHIE JOINS A DEATH CULT, is currently in development.
+Darryl Jones is a lifelong filmmaker and the co-founder of the production banner High Dive, which specializes in short films and music videos.
+High Dive's first feature film, RUTHIE JOINS A DEATH CULT, wrapped production in Los Angeles in March 2026.

 Add Director Biography